jimsalterjrs/sanoid/INSTALL.md

 **Sanoid** and **Syncoid** are complementary but separate pieces of software.
 To install and configure them, follow the guide below for your operating system.
 Everything in `code blocks` should be copy-pasteable.
 If your OS isn't listed, a set of general instructions is at the end of the list and you can perform the process manually.

+# General outline for installation

+1. Install prerequisites: Perl module Config::IniFiles, ssh, pv, gzip, lzop, and mbuffer
+2. Download the **Sanoid** repo
+3. Create the config directory `/etc/sanoid` and put `sanoid.defaults.conf` in there, and create `sanoid.conf` in it too
+4. Create a systemd timer or cron job that runs `sanoid --cron` every 15 minutes.

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:0 orderedList:0 -->

 - [Installation](#installation)